 Who is responsible for the personal information that we collect about you?

-We are the data controller for the purpose of data protection law, in respect of your personal information collected or obtained as outlined with this privacy notice.
+We are the data controller for the purpose of UK data protection law, in respect of your personal information collected or obtained as outlined with this privacy notice.
 This is because we dictate the purpose for which your personal information is used and how we use your personal information.

 If you have any questions regarding this privacy notice or the way we use your personal information, you can contact our Data Protection Officer.